-On an overcast Saturday in May, two Disabilities Trust staff trekked off bright and early from Goodwood Racecourse as part of ‘JustWalk’, a unique charity challenge, coinciding with Nation Walking Month, that allowed them to choose from a variety of course lengths.
+On an overcast Saturday in May, two members of staff from The Disabilities Trust trekked off bright and early from Goodwood Racecourse as part of ‘JustWalk’, a unique charity challenge, coinciding with Nation Walking Month, that allowed them to choose from a variety of course lengths.

 The 35k route (around 21 miles) took place across the glorious South Downs, with breath-taking views and picturesque local villages that Sussex has to offer.